valentinhofmann/superbizarre/README.md

 The three datasets used in the experiments can be found in `data`.
 The datasets are provided as csv files and as segmentation-specific pickled PyTorch datasets that can be easily loaded for model training.
-The repository also contains the code for generating the different segmentations in `data`.
+The repository also contains the code for generating the different segmentations in `src`.

 # Usage